Find supportive community, get hands-on experiences, change the world

 AIChE Student Chapter

-ChemE provides many opportunities to apply knowledge in hands on experiences.
-In addition to the four required engineering labs, students shape their education around their interests.
+ChemE provides many opportunities to apply knowledge in hands-on experiences outside of required courses and labs.
+Students shape their education around their interests in the following ways:

-- More than 15% of students study abroad, including a quarter-long program in Scotland and labs in China or Denmark.
+- More than 20% of students study abroad, including a quarter-long program in Scotland and labs in China or Denmark

-- More than 50% of our students participate in an entrepreneurial or industry linked special design project
+- More than 60% of our students participate in an entrepreneurial or industry-sponsored special design project

 Versatile Education and Careers

-For students who want to stay close to home, the Seattle area is home to a growing biotechnology industry, several major technology & data science companies, and many startups.
-Washington state also hosts a number of opportunities in paper & pulp, chemical and oil refining, aerospace & advanced materials manufacturing and consumer packaged items such as food!
+The Seattle area is home to a growing biotechnology industry, several major technology & data science companies, and many startups.
+Washington State also hosts a number of opportunities in paper and pulp, chemical and oil refining, aerospace, advanced materials manufacturing, and consumer packaged items such as food!

 Frequently Asked Questions